MAPCATcom/mapcat-docs/doc-source-md/services/visualization.md

 Parameter ***lang*** is the [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) language code representation of the desired language, it defaults to "en".
 To disable label rendering set lang to `null` or `""`.
 Parameter ***scale*** must be 1 or 2.
 By default, it is 1, meaning that the required raster tile size is 256 × 256 pixel.
 If you want to get tiles for retina displays (512 × 512 pixel tiles), you can use value 2.
 - `vectorOptions`: *object* (optional) - Options to change style sheet format
-Customizable which vector style sheet format returned, possible values: "mapbox", "openlayers".
+Parameter ***styleSheet*** customizes which vector style sheet format is returned, possible values: "mapbox", "openlayers", "tangram".
 This defaults to: "mapbox".

 ## Response
 You get `response` in callback function.